GalKJ/Founders-and-Coders-Feature-project/README.md

 Playing around with the Canvas property values above and adding in some great looking `ctx.shadowBlur` with a `ctx.shadowColor` of `hsl(0, 100%, 50%)` which increments by `+ 10` every `keydown` and also upping the `ctx.shadowBlur` to a value of `75`.

-Inside of the _Clear/shake_ function I wanted to make sure the drawing started again at a random point
+Inside of the _Clear/shake_ function I wanted to make sure the drawing started again at a random point and that the first stroke was visible to the user after the canvas had been cleared.

 `ctx.beginPath(); // start the drawing again at a random point in state` `x = Math.floor(Math.random() * width);`
 `y = Math.floor(Math.random() * height);`
 `ctx.moveTo(x, y);`
+`ctx.lineTo(x, y);`
+`ctx.stroke();`

 ### Debugging